 The Registrar's Office builds course schedules each semester and assists faculty with entering and changing grades.
 The Office also processes graduation applications, transcript requests, and student payments.

-Student Orientation and Transition Services assists students and their parents in the transition to college through Student Orientation, Advising and Registration (SOAR), University Connections, Aggie Passport, A-Team Peer Mentors, and Parent and Family Programs.
+Student Orientation and Transition Services assists students and their parents in the transition to college through New Student Orientation, University Connections, Aggie Passport, A-Team Peer Mentors, and Parent and Family Programs.
 It also assists students who defer their admission or take a leave of absence from the university by providing information and keeping in close contact with students and their parents while they are away.

 HEALTH, WELLNESS & RECREATION

 The Student Health and Wellness Center offers basic health services and physical therapy by appointment, wellness education and workshops, nutrition programs, and confidential advocacy and counseling for sexual assault through SAAVI.